 Base Pay.
-We establish base pay that is both reasonable and competitive in relation to the market, including similar companies within similar high technology industries.
-We monitor competitive base pay levels and make adjustments to base pay as appropriate.
+We establish base pay that is both reasonable and competitive in relation to the market, including the peer group described above.
+We regularly monitor competitive base pay levels and make adjustments to base pay as appropriate.
 In general, a named executive officer's base pay level should reflect the overall sustained performance and contribution to us over time.
-We also seek to structure the base pay for our named executive officers to be competitive in relation to the surveyed market as further described below.
-See "-Determining the Amount of Elements of Executives' Compensation-Overview."
-We design base pay to provide the ongoing reward for each named executive officer's work and contribution and to be competitive in attracting or retaining the executive.
+We also seek to structure the base pay for our named executive officers to be competitive in relation to the surveyed market and our peer group analysis.
+As described below, we design base pay to provide the ongoing reward for each named executive officer's work and contribution and to be competitive in attracting or retaining the executive.
 Once base pay levels are initially determined, increases in base pay are provided generally on an annual basis to recognize specific performance achievements.
 This "pay for performance" approach provides higher levels of annual increases if the results merit greater rewards.

 Equity-Based Rewards.
 We design our equity programs to be both reasonable and competitive in relation to the market.
 We monitor the market and applicable accounting, corporate, securities and tax laws and regulations and adjust our equity programs as appropriate.
 Stock options are designed to reflect and reward a high level of sustained individual performance over time, as reflected in improved overall company value.
 As described in more detail below, we design equity-based compensation, including stock options and other forms of equity compensation, to help retain talent over a period of time and to provide named executive officers with a long-term reward that aligns their interests with those of our stockholders.
-A number of factors are considered when determining the size of all grants, including competitive market factors, named executive officer performance, retention value, and a review of the named executive officer's overall compensation package, which takes into account our approach in base pay and variable pay, as described below.
+A number of factors are considered when determining the size of all grants, including competitive market factors, named executive officer performance, retention value, and a review of the named executive officer's overall compensation package, which takes into account our above-market approach in base pay and variable pay, as described below.
 Initial option grants upon hire are generally designed to attract experienced executives with established records of success and help retain them over the long term.
-Subsequent grants to named executive officers are designed to ensure that equity compensation remains competitive in relation to similar companies within similar high technology industries, and named executive officers whose skills and results we deem to be critical to our long-term success are eligible to receive higher levels of equity-based compensation.
+Subsequent grants to named executive officers are designed to ensure that equity compensation remains competitive within our industry group, including the peer group, and named executive officers whose skills and results we deem to be critical to our long-term success are eligible to receive higher levels of equity-based compensation.
 Stock option grants to our named executive officers are recommended by the compensation committee to our board of directors, which makes the final determination as to whether to grant any stock option to a named executive officer.